FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 You can find all the details [👉🏼here👈🏼](https://github.com/FbW-E10/SPA-Lessons/tree/main/6-Router/1-Introduction:%20Routing%20in%20a%20Single%20Page%20Application%20with%20React%20Router)

+**In this tutorial, we are going to cover more features in react-router.**

 - Update our previous example
 - What is a dynamic link?
 - Passing route parameters